Materials-Consortia/OPTIMADE/optimade.rst

       This restriction is intended to reduce the complexity of possible data types that implementations have to handle in different formats and database backends.

 **OPTIONAL keys**

+- :field:`$id`: String.
+  A static URI identifier that is a URN or URL representing the specific version of the property.
+  It SHOULD NOT be changed as long as the property definition remains the same, and SHOULD be changed when the property definition changes.
+  (If it is a URL, clients SHOULD NOT assign any interpretation to the response when resolving that URL.)

 - :field:`title`: String.
   A short single-line human-readable explanation of the defined property appropriate to show as part of a user interface.